wavegate/obsidian_vault/Neuroengineering/Cell Culture Systems for the Development of Neural Interfaces.md

 - Additionally, the morphology of the explant enables control of the sprouted neurites, leading to easy compartmentalization and use with microfluidic systems
 - https://www.sciencedirect.com/science/article/pii/S0142961218303478?via%3Dihub
 - Limitation is that neurites are typically grown in 2D

+# Use of Ex Vivo Systems in Neural Interface Development
+-